 Dedicated GTM package for the eCommerce service line (WG-14, ECO blocks).
 A structured programme offer for Caribbean businesses building or scaling online commerce.
 Includes Caribbean payment gateway integration as a key differentiator.

-The Webgold website is treated as an internal client engagement (WG-25) and receives the full Support HQ managed service treatment.
+The Webgold website is treated as an internal client engagement (WG-25) and receives the full Support managed service treatment.
 It is both a brand authority platform and a live demonstration of Webgold's own 4D delivery methodology.

 The Definition Series serves as the physical market presence strategy for TT-first brand awareness.
 When Webgold cannot yet speak to a prospect through a website visit or sales conversation, the physical product does the positioning work.
 Premium feel, universal human values, brand as a quiet co-sign — this is how authority is built in communities before digital reach scales.